preciofishbone/OmniaDocsG2/blocks/channel-rollup/index.rst

 .. image:: channel-rollup-settings-display-2.png

-For more information about categories, see: :doc:`Publishing Channels Categories </aadmin-settings/tenant-settings/webcontent-managament/publishing-channels-categories/index>`
+For more information about categories, see: :doc:`Publishing channels categories </aadmin-settings/tenant-settings/webcontent-managament/publishing-channels-categories/index>`

 Filter
 --------